Myanmar: Ambassador to UK protests diplomatic coup in London | DW | 08.04.2021

 He said he would work with "anyone who will bring democratic change in Myanmar."

-Kyaw Zwar Minn said that he stopped following instructions from the military regime after they called for his removal in March.
+Kyaw Zwar Minn said that he stopped following instructions from the military regime after it called for his removal in March.

-He said he had "full faith" that the UK would not recognize the military government or their chosen ambassador.
+He said he had "full faith" that the UK would refuse to recognize the military government or its chosen ambassador.
 A statement from the UK foreign office appeared to contradict this hope.

 The ambassador also told reporters that he had slept in his car outside the embassy overnight.

-British Foreign Secretary Dominic Raab responded to the occupation of the embassy by denouncing the "bullying actions" of the junta as well as honoring Kyaw Zwar Minn.
+British Foreign Secretary Dominic Raab responded to the occupation of the embassy by denouncing the "bullying actions" of the junta, while at the same time honoring Kyaw Zwar Minn.

 "The UK continues to call for an end to the coup and the appalling violence, and a swift restoration of democracy," he added in a tweet.